 Never reach into the feed hopper.
-Doing so risks hands getting caught.
-Use a stick or branch to push in any material that does not move on its own.
+There are sharp knives that can trap, cut, and/or sever your fingers or hand.
+Use a stick or branch to push material that does not move into the machine.

-If jammed, stop the engine, wait for the rotor to stop, then clear the jam.
+If the machine is jammed, set the machine to a safe condition, and then clear the jam.

 - 1. Before shutting the engine off, reverse the feed rollers to remove the material from the feed hopper. - 2.
 Shut down the tractor and place the machine in a Safe Condition before proceeding further.
-See page 41. - 3.
-Pull any remaining material out of the feed hopper and discharge hood. - Visually inspect and ensure all the material is out and nothing is jammed or wedged between the rollers and the rotor
+See page 45. - 3.
+Pull any remaining material out of the feed hopper and discharge hood. - 4.
+Visually inspect and ensure all the material is out and nothing is jammed or wedged between the rollers and the rotor.